 How do I turn down a request to increase the interest rate by my bank?

 First, make sure you're talking to the manager in charge of making this decision.
 Sometimes you're dealing with a person who has been given instructions from their manager, or the main branch.
 If this is the case, you need to deal directly with the person making the decision.

 In most cases, you won't have the option to turn down your bank's request to increase an interest rate on your loan or another account that you're paying interest on.

 Your only real recourse, in this case, will be to shop around with other banks and discuss your options with them (while not mentioning your real reason for switching banks).
 Then you can inform your main bank that you've located competitive rates elsewhere (don't tell them where), and let them know that while you value your longstanding relationship with them, it's a business decision on your part.
 Let them know that if they can't either keep the existing rate or match the lower rate from a competing financial institution, that you'll need to move your accounts.
 Thank them for their time, make sure you collect financial statements from your existing accounts and move to a new bank if that's what you need to do.

 How to decline a request in a written letter?

 To politely turn down a request, just be honest.
-Let the host know that you'd love to attend (even if that part isn't honest), and note one or two things you were particularly looking forward to so that the host feels good about their event.
+Let the host know that you'd love to attend (even if that part isn't honest), and mention one or two things you were particularly looking forward to so that the host feels good about their event.
 Then, let them know why you won't be able to attend, and sincerely apologize.
 If it's a particularly sensitive or important relationship, suggest an alternate time, place, or event where you'd be willing and able to meet them.
 As an added gesture, you can also make a small gift of a bottle of wine, or some fresh fruit on the day of their event, further expressing your apologies and regret at not being able to attend.

 See more questions like this: How to decline a letter of request for extension of bid submission?

 How to say NO to my colleague who is my partner in cooking?